Disha118/java-program/README.md

 # java-program
-This is my java lab programs
+This is my java programs
 DishaShetty.
 NNM24IS077.